bacomatic/sudoku-serve/README.md

 This server uses language features only available in Java 8 or later, notably lamba expressions and streams.
 It has not been tested with Java 9 yet.

+This project is set up to work on services like Heroku that use environment variables to configure the running service.
+Jetty only requires the port, so I use PORT to configure the HTTP server.
+The MongoDB driver, in BoardRegistry, uses DATABASE_URL to determine how to connect to the database, or it falls back on localhost:27017.
+In either case, it connects to a database named "sudoku-db", which is hard coded (at the moment).
+Heroku defines PORT for you, but you must supply your own DATABASE_URL, and at the moment only MongoDB is supported.
+I may extend that to support other databases in the future.

 ## Terminology
 * **board** - A full Sudoku game board, composed of a size x size array of blocks.
 For example a traditional Sudoku board is 3 blocks high by 3 blocks wide.